A Semi-Analytic Algorithm for Constructing Lower Dimensional Elliptic Tori in Planetary Systems: Elliptic Tori for the SJSU System

-The behavior of the norms of the generating functions is reported in Fig.~\ref{fig:norm_gen_fun}.
+The behavior of the norms of the generating functions is reported in fig.~\ref{fig:norm_gen_fun}.
 Let us make a few comments.
-The theoretical estimates predict that the norms should decrease geometrically with the order in order to assure the convergence of the normal form.
+The theoretical estimates assure the convergence of the normal form provided the norms decrease geometrically with the order.
 The figure shows that this is indeed the behavior in our case.
-We emphasize that the presence of a dangerous resonance would be reflected in a sudden increase of the coefficients; thus, the plot gives a practical confirmation that the frequencies are well chosen.
+The behavior of the $\Dscr_2^{(r)}$ functions appears to be quite irregular, but we should recall that these functions do not play the role of {\it normalization\/} function, since they represent the {\it diagonalization\/} of the quadratic part related to the secular variables.
+We emphasize that the presence of a dangerous resonance would be reflected in a sudden increase of the coefficients; thus, the plot may be considered as a practical confirmation that the frequencies are well chosen.

-Let us stress that performing the construction of the normal form up to order $r=9$ has been very stressing for the computational resources available to us, although the length of the calculation is not reflected in a corresponding length of the present subsection.
+Concerning the computational effort, performing the construction of the normal form up to order $r=9$ has taken about $10$~hours of CPU time on an Intel Core i7, using about $6$~Gb of RAM.

-\subsection{Explicit calculation of the orbits on the elliptic torus}
+\subsection{Explicit Calculation of the Orbits on the Elliptic Torus}

 We now perform a check on the approximation of the elliptic torus.
 To this end, we calculate the orbit on the torus using the analytic expression and we compare it with a numerical integration of Hamilton's equations.
 In this subsection we explain how the calculation of the orbit via normal form is performed.